readthedocs/readthedocs.org/docs/connected-accounts.rst

        You need to make sure that you have granted access to the Read the Docs OAuth App to your **organization GitHub account**.
        If you don't see |com_brand| listed, then you might need to connect GitHub in your social accounts as noted above.

-       GitHub has docs on `requesting access to your organization OAuth`_ for step-by-step instructions.
+       .. seealso:: GitHub doc on `requesting access to your organization OAuth`_ for step-by-step instructions.

        .. _requesting access to your organization OAuth: https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps